ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/identity.md

 ## Conclusion

 Our app can now handle identity and authorization!
-In the next lab we will work on authenticating application users.
+In the next lab we will work on making this information available using state management.